WiemKtari/Mind-Over-Metrics-MentalHealth-In-Workplace/etl-project/Data_analytics-dashboard-main/README.md

 Evaluation of how company policies, culture, and perceived support impact employees' mental well-being.

-4.Mental Health vs Physical Health
+4. Mental Health vs Physical Health

 Comparative insights into how employees perceive mental health in relation to physical health.